kavros/cpp-data-structures/Readme.md

 # Overview
-This project aims to develop common data structures in C++ such as trees, lists, hashtable and graphs
+This project aims to develop common data structures in C++ such as trie, queue, stack, hashtable and graphs

 # Build